andrewrk/liblaxjson/README.md

 So I wrote one that satisfies all these requirements.
 It has a [test suite](test) and is already in use by
 [another project](https://github.com/andrewrk/rucksack).
-I have filed an Intent To Package and created an Ubuntu PPA for easy installation.
+It has been uploaded to Debian and is scheduled to be released in "jessie" and Ubuntu 14.10 Utopic Unicorn.

 ## Usage